m3ftah/androfleet/README.md

 # androfleet

-AndroFleet is a WiFi Direct large-scale testing framework.
+AndroFleet is a WiFi Direct large-scale testing framework for Android apps.

 ## Requirement